opal/opal.github.io/source/docs/compiled_ruby.html.md

 title: Compiled Ruby Code
 ---

-## Generated Javascript
+## Generated JavaScript

-Opal is a source-to-source compiler, so there is no VM as such and the compiled code aims to be as fast and efficient as possible, mapping directly to underlying javascript features and objects where possible.
+Opal is a source-to-source compiler, so there is no VM as such and the compiled code aims to be as fast and efficient as possible, mapping directly to underlying JavaScript features and objects where possible.

 ### Literals